 Nomad Alicia Erickson explores a hostile but beautiful region that feels more like Mars or Venus than planet Earth.

-The Ethopian Highlands are a region of Africa unlike any other, home to golden-maned monkeys, rare wolves, and ancient, frescoed churches carved from rock.
+The Ethiopian Plateau is a region of Africa unlike any other, home to golden-maned monkeys, Ethiopian wolves, and ancient, frescoed churches carved from rock.